 It doesn’t matter if you manage a pension fund, a life insurance trust fund or the proprietary book of an investment bank, at some point in time you hit your allocation and risk limits and need to rebalance your portfolio.

-In most instances your limits and target accounts focus on interest rate sensitivity, volatility, Yield to risk ratios, liquidity and concentration limits.
+In most instances, your limits and target accounts focus on interest rate sensitivity, volatility, Yield to risk ratios, liquidity and concentration limits.
 Your objective is to create the most efficient fixed income investment portfolio that balances an optimal mix of the above constraints against yield to maturity.
-The time tested, risk versus reward tweak.
+The time tested, the risk versus reward tweak.

-For the purpose of this case study we will assume that we are advising a large pension fund who is re-evaluating fixed income portfolio allocation due to its new investment policy.
+For the purpose of this case study, we will assume that we are advising a large pension fund who is re-evaluating fixed income portfolio allocation due to its new investment policy.
 The assets under management at the fund are US$500 million.
 We want to recommend:

 - Portfolio allocation that minimizes duration